Skip to content

 Present value of infinite income stream.

-Calculate the present value of a perpetuity — infinite annual cash flow at a discount rate.
-Free educational calculator with the math explained step by step.
+Calculate the present value of a perpetuity — an infinite annual cash flow stream at a chosen discount rate, computed as cash divided by rate.

 What this tool does